contejus/Muter/README.md

   <img src="./logo.png" width="200" title="Muter" alt="Muter">
 </p>

-# Discord Bot Template
+# Muter
-A Discord bot template for deployment on Heroku.
+A Discord bot that mutes everyone in a voice channel for games such as Among Us.

 ## Add to Server
 <a href="https://discord.com/api/oauth2/authorize?client_id=748619099604647988&permissions=30410000&scope=bot">